Lasse-Rodal/Coffee-Shop/README.md

 # Coffee Shop Landing Page

-A responsive coffee shop website with a dynamic landing page, interactive cart system, rotating news banner, and receipt functionality — all built with HTML, CSS, and JavaScript.
+A responsive coffee shop website with a dynamic landing page, interactive cart system, rotating news banner, and receipt functionality.
+All built with HTML, CSS, and JavaScript.

 Users can:
 - Browse a menu with product images